 Oh goodness, this is hard!
 I would have to say a zombie look I did with a model friend and photographed myself.
 I was down in the dumps and she thought it would help to do a creative production.

-If you were called into a movie shoot on short notice, what makeup products or tools would you make sure to have with you?
+If you were called into a movie shoot on short notice, which products from your professional makeup kit would you take?